axodotdev/oranda/dev/README.md

 He's one of my favorites!

 He is a modern poet, active in the middle of the twentieth century.
 He worked as a guard at the Museum of Modern Art in New York as his day job.
-He was close friends with Abstract Expressionist painter Helen Frankenthaler, who is famous for her ethereal works made by soaking canvases in paint.
-The canvases were laid on the floor, rather than stood up, and she often built little gangways over them in order to work.
-If you like Frankenthaler's art, you might also enjoy the works of Sam Gilliam.
+He was close friends with Abstract Expressionist painter Grace Hartigan.
+I thought it was Helen Frankenthaler but I found out I was incorrect.
+Both are wonderful painters and colorists.

 But back to Frank.
 My favorite poem of his is called ["The Day Lady Died,"](https://www.poetryfoundation.org/poems/42657/the-day-lady-died) and is about the death of Billie Holiday.
 But my favorite quotation comes from "Meditations in an Emergency":